mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 Stockholm is placed on the 59th parallel north, hence, during end of November daylight is limited to approximately
 [6:30 hours](http://www.timeanddate.com/sun/sweden/stockholm).
 In
 other words: Perfect hacking conditions.
-To honour this **Hack in the Dark** became our internal handle for the hackathon.
+In order to honour this, **Hack in the Dark** became our internal handle for the hackathon.

 ### Who?